mihalis68/zutils/README.md

 ==============

-In the following examples there are two hosts, my MacBook Pro on wifi, and a raspberry pi, hostname raspberrypi which is connected by both ethernet and wifi.
+In the following examples there are two hosts, my MacBook Pro on wifi, and a raspberry pi, hostname raspberrypi1 which is connected by both ethernet and wifi.
 The rpi is advertising ssh via mDNS, see below for how to configure that.